giniedp/qui/docs/tweak-ui.md

 ## tweak-ui package

-Tweak UI is a lightweight ui library for javascript
+Tweak UI is a lightweight js library for building input controls with data binding

 ## Classes